santureddy/AWS-SAA-C02-Course/README.md

 The higher the / number is, the smaller the grouping.

 Two /17's will fit into a /16, sixteen /20 subnets can fit into one /16.

+comes with pre configured IGW, SG and NACL.

+By default, subnets in default VPC assign public IPV4 addresses.

 ### Elastic Compute Cloud (EC2)